Independent-AI-Labs/AMI-FILES/README.md

 # AMI Files Module

+Files lets agents collaborate on repositories the way engineers do—safely, transparently, and with rich tooling for documents and automation.
+It packages governed filesystem access, Git workflows, and extraction utilities behind a single FastMCP surface so you can ship features without risking uncontrolled edits.

+## What You Get

-The Files module exposes governed filesystem operations, git workflows, document extraction, and lightweight Python execution through a FastMCP server.
-It is designed for agent-driven automation while keeping repository state auditable.
+The module exposes filesystem tools, Git helpers, document/image extraction, and a Python runner tailored for agent-driven automation while keeping repository state auditable.

 ## Capabilities